fin-hypergrid/core/README.md

 # Cell Editors

 Hypergrid comes with several default cell editors you can easily select, and the ability to create your own.
-[The javascript code](https://github.com/openfin/fin-hypergrid/tree/master/polymer/js/cell-editors) for the cell editors is found here.
+[The JavaScript code](https://github.com/openfin/fin-hypergrid/tree/master/polymer/js/cell-editors) for the cell editors is found here.

 ## Default cell editors
 * [choice](http://openfin.github.io/fin-hypergrid/components/fin-hypergrid/#fin-hypergrid-cell-editor-choice)